russmckendrick/records/content/albums/we-got-it-from-herethank-you-4-your-service-9579770/index.md

 ---
 title: "A Tribe Called Quest - We Got It From Here…Thank You 4 Your Service"
-album_artist: "A Tribe Called Quest"
+artist: "A Tribe Called Quest"
-album_title: "We Got It From Here…Thank You 4 Your Service"
+album_name: "We Got It From Here…Thank You 4 Your Service"
 date: 2017-01-13
 release_id: "9579770"
 slug: "we-got-it-from-herethank-you-4-your-service-9579770"
+hideSummary: true
 cover:
     image: "we-got-it-from-herethank-you-4-your-service-9579770.jpg"
+    alt: "We Got It From Here…Thank You 4 Your Service by A Tribe Called Quest"
+    caption: "We Got It From Here…Thank You 4 Your Service by A Tribe Called Quest"
-tags: ["Hip Hop"]
+genres: ["Hip Hop"]
-hideSummary: true
+styles: ["Conscious"]
 ---

 ## Tracklisting